 - Any guide you own, or to which you've been assigned as an editor, will appear at the top of the list, grouped by status.

 - If you are an admin user or have been give the Edit All Guides permission (CMS only), then you will also be able to select any guide in the system.

-To see a list of all guides in your system, go to Content > Guides.
-Depending upon your user account's permissions, you will be able to view and edit guides from this list
+To see a list of all of your guides, go to Content > Guides.

 - Click on any column to sort the list of guides in ascending order.
 Click it again to sort in descending order.